beling/book-pl/src/ch05-02-example-structs.md

 > Note: Calling the `dbg!` macro prints to the standard error console stream
 > (`stderr`), as opposed to `println!`, which prints to the standard output
 > console stream (`stdout`).
 We’ll talk more about `stderr` and `stdout` in the
-> [“Writing Error Messages to Standard Error Instead of Standard Output”
+> [„Writing Error Messages to Standard Error Instead of Standard Output”
 > section in Chapter 12][err]<!-- ignore -->.

 Here’s an example where we’re interested in the value that gets assigned to the